devansXD/devansxd/pages/about.md

 ## Building out UCD practice

-Having taken over from the previous design lead,  I have led design system community work .
-This has involved pulling together people from user research, development, design, content, and accessibility to define our contribution model.
-I facilitated a Blueprinting exercise which now forms the backbone of how people can engage and contribute to our standards.
+Having taken over from the previous UCD Ops lead at the Home Office, I led design system community work .
+This involved pulling together people from user research, development, design, content, and accessibility to define our contribution model.
+I facilitated a Blueprinting exercise which now forms the backbone of how people can engage and contribute to the standards.
 After which I published guidance on our contribution process, and have facilitated a patterns workshop with UCD to test the process itself.
 The output of this will be a published page of guidance available to the community on the design system.

 ## My life